 Trucking companies that employ drivers must follow specific federal regulations and safety measures.
 This may include regulating how long drivers can work and how much weight their vehicles can haul between destinations.
 They must also train their drivers to be safe on the roads.

 It’s important to know that trucking companies must carry insurance policies with higher limits than other drivers.
-This can mean more coverage for serious damages, but it also means the company’s insurance carrier will work hard to avoid paying too much on your truck accident case.
+This can mean more coverage for serious damages, but it also means the company’s insurance carrier will work hard to avoid paying too much on your truck accident claim.
 Fortunately, a skilled lawyer can combat dishonest insurance tactics and fight for damages.

 The Truck Manufacturer or Parts Maker